ibm-cloud-docs/AnalyticsEngine/data-engine-metastore.md

         LOCATION cos://ALIAS NAME/mybucket/countriescapitals.parquet
         ```
         {: codeblock}
+        {: sql}

     Parameter values:
     ALIAS NAME: The data engine endpoint for your region.
 For more information on the currently supported data engine endpoints, see [Data engine endpoints](https://cloud.ibm.com/docs/sql-query?topic=sql-query-overview#endpoints).
 Make sure that you select the standard aliases.

 - Programmatically from within your PySpark application by using the following code snippet for PySpark called `create_table_data_engine.py`:

-        Example
+    Example:

-        :   Enter:
+    Enter:

         ```python
         import requests
         import time